 So take care.

 Having said that: I'd go back in an instant!
-Antigua is gorgeous! almost 7 years ago
+Antigua is gorgeous! over 8 years ago

 I agree with Lea, just be careful and don't go to Guatemala city.
-Also don't be obvious, ie don't wear loads of jewelry, carry a laptop around etc. And talk to people /travellers while you are there and you'll get a good idea of any areas that are more "unsafe" than others. over 6 years ago
+Also don't be obvious, ie don't wear loads of jewelry, carry a laptop around etc. And talk to people /travellers while you are there and you'll get a good idea of any areas that are more "unsafe" than others. about 8 years ago